SirLants/language_is_fun_repo/README.md

 If you haven't made any changes yet, nothing should pop up.
 Go ahead and edit the readme.md file with anything bogus, add "<name> TEST", at the bottom of the file, or whatever.
 Save your changes.
 Type git status again.
 This time shit will pop up.
 You have stuff that is different than master!
-Type "git add <filename>"
-Type git status again.
-Color should change from red to green.
+Type "git add <filename>" // this is case sensitive Type git status again.
+Your file should change from red to green.
 Type:
 git commit -m "MY FIRST COMMIT YAY"
 Type git status.
 Nothing should happen again, you just did your first commit.
 Grats.